 An episode of Full House features DJ and Stephanie recounting memories of their mom.
 Danny tells them that it's very important for them to remember these stories so they can tell them to Michelle someday, since she has no memories of their mom, who died when Michelle was a baby.
 The scene is heartwarming enough on its own.
 But now Bob Saget is providing the voice of Future Ted on How I Met Your Mother (albeit uncredited), which makes a big deal about preserving memories so you can pass the stories on to your loved ones someday.

-In 'The One With the Girl who Hits Joey' Chandler goes overboard and proposes at Monica at the end, even though he isn't ready.
-They're in the same location & positions they are when the real proposal happens.
+In "The One With the Girl who Hits Joey" Chandler goes overboard and proposes at Monica at the end, even though he isn't ready.
+They're in the same location and positions they are when the real proposal happens.

 A flashback reveals Chandler and Monica almost have sex when he calls her "the most beautiful woman I've ever known [in real life]."
 In season 5 when they have sex for real what does he say that sparks it?
 "You're the most beautiful woman in most rooms".
 Clearly that line works on her.

 In Season 1 Chandler offers to get together with Monica and raise a family together if they're both still single at forty.
 Turns out he doesn't wait until they're forty.

 In "The One Where Heckles Dies" Chandler freaks out that his committment phobia will prevent him from finding the one, and he'll be left alone when the others settle down.
 Flash forward to later seasons, and he has found the one, (she was living across the hall the whole time), and he and Monica are the first to get married (and stay married) and start a family.